Home > Research > Researchers > Brett Bligh

 Research overview

-Brett Bligh is a Lecturer in the Department of Educational Research, Lancaster University, and Director of the Centre for Technology Enhanced Learning.
-His research interrogates the nexus of technology mediation, physical environment, and institutional change in higher education.
-Brett’s work prioritises Activity Theory conceptions of human practice, and interventionist methodologies.
+Brett Bligh is a Senior Lecturer (Associate Professor) in the Department of Educational Research, Lancaster University, and Co-Director of the Centre for Technology Enhanced Learning.
+His research interrogates issues of technology and institutional change in post-compulsory education.
+He prioritises Activity Theory conceptions of human practice and interventionist methodologies when addressing these issues.

 PhD supervision

-My research mainly concerns the higher education sector.
-I mainly wish to deal with PhD proposals focussed on universities.
-I may consider other post-compulsory sectors (further education, workplace learning, etc.) if the project is otherwise very close to my research interests.
+My research concerns post-compulsory education.
+I wish to deal with PhD proposals focussed on universities, colleges and other sites of post-compulsory education.
+I have an interest in work-based learning, though my scholarship is less established in that area.
 I do NOT wish to supervise PhD projects examining compulsory education (K-12) settings and simply will not consider proposals for such projects.
-I am mainly interested to supervise proposals that use activity theory to frame the work.
-I am particularly interested in proposals that use the Change Laboratory or other interventionist research designs.
+I am interested to supervise proposals that use activity theory to frame the work.
+I am particularly interested in proposals that use the Change Laboratory or other related interventionist research designs.
 I am fairly unlikely to consider proposals that do not use activity theory at all.

 Profile